itenium-be/blog-posts/productivity/regex/2018-03-27-regex-introduction.md

 would still find them - at least if the regex was written in a way that takes the context into account.

+TODO: need more/better examples here

 **Tooling**

 Don't forget about tooling.
 Having direct feedback on what your regex is matching on your data set as you type it..
 It's the best :)

+TODO: Add some links to regex online tools + downloadable tool?

+**Implementations**

+As if they are not confusing enough in themselves, there are different implementations of regex.
+TODO: refer to part 3 implementations

+**Other resources**

+TODO: put the interesting yaml front matter links here.

+**Mastering Regular Expressions**

+If though the name of the book is [Mastering Regular Expressions][mastering-regex-book] it still starts really slow and is perfectly readable by someone with even no (or very little) regex experience.

 **Moving on**